Skip to content

 Screenshot 2025-09-08 at 1.08.25 AM copyb.png

-Once shared, integrations appear in the Nodes panel of your workflow, grouped by type (data connectors or LLMs).
-From there, they behave just like agents you configure yourself — you can connect them in workflows, define prompts, and add guardrails as needed.
+Once shared, integrations appear in the Nodes panel of your workflow, with a icon next to them.
+From there, they behave just like nodes you configure yourself — you can connect them in workflows, define prompts, and add guardrails as needed.

 Shared integrations appear in the Nodes panel under their type: data connectors or LLMs.